-Master of Business Administration - A maximum of 6 semester hours of graduate work may be transferred subject to approval by the director of the MBA program.
+Master of Business Administration - A maximum of 6 semester hours of equivalent graduate work may be transferred provided the student did not complete the previous degree and subject to approval by the director of the MBA program.

-Master of Arts in Youth Ministry, Master of Arts in Theology and Ministry, and Master of Education in Instructional Leadership - A maximum of 12 semester hours of approved graduate work may be transferred provided the student did not complete the previous degree.
+Master of Arts in Youth Ministry and Master of Arts in Theology and Ministry - A maximum of 12 semester hours of approved graduate work may be transferred provided the student did not complete the previous degree.
 A maximum of 6 semester hours may be transferred from a previously completed degree.